williamouyang/okta.github.io/_source/_standards/SCIM/index.md

 or "inactive."

 In the SCIM specification, the `id` attribute is used to uniquely identify resources.
-[Section 3.1](//tools.ietf.org/html/rfc7643#section-3.1) of [RFC 7643](https://tools.ietf.org/html/rfc7643) provides more details on the `id` attribute:
+[Section 3.1](https://tools.ietf.org/html/rfc7643#section-3.1) of [RFC 7643](https://tools.ietf.org/html/rfc7643) provides more details on the `id` attribute:

 > "A unique identifier for a SCIM resource as defined by the service
 > provider.
 Each representation of the resource MUST include a
 > non-empty "id" value.
 This identifier MUST be unique across the
 > SCIM service provider's entire set of resources.
 It MUST be a
-> stable, non-reassignable identifier that does not change when the
+> stable, identifier that can't be reassigned, that is, it doesn't change when the
 > same resource is returned in subsequent requests.
 The value of
 > the "id" attribute is always issued by the service provider and
 > MUST NOT be specified by the client.
 The string "bulkId" is a